 She spoke of the trip as this approaching adventure.
 She would name out all the landmarks that we might see along the trip, mimic the local accent of places we might visit, even some history or story that might relate.

 I stood witness to my brothers and sister, when my mother would try to explain an upcoming trip, she would ask intently if they knew what we are about to do.
-She would then proceed to mimic the sound of engines and swoop object plane in front of them.
+She would then proceed to mimic the sound of engines and swoop hand gestures of planes in front of them.
 I am guessing that this was done to me as well, as anyone who knows me would tell you, I still sound off random airplane SoundFX.
 Maternal legacies of love I guess..

-As for "mon pere", knowledgeable in geography, a great teller of history, well versed in politics, and to top it off a pro HAM Radio operator.
+As for my father, he always presented knowledge insight, he was skilled in geography, a great teller of history, well versed in politics, and to top it off avid HAM Radio operator.
 My father sowed my understanding of the world, I remember we had one of those big antennas atop our house, on weekend his friends would come over and talk to people as far as Australia, some even visited us.
 Mind blowing in the 80s!!!
 CQ..CQ..

 On the ground, he would walk me to the massive airport gate windows, to show me all the service trucks swarming the plane, with commentary on each one's purpose.
 The best part was when he would spot something unusual, such as a car being loaded, or security detail surrounding a VIP flight.

 He would point and laugh with excitement, depending on how rare or odd the event would be, he might even pull my mother in to see it happening.
 Usually, she'd be the least interested, but never the less she'd entertain the simple joys of life that my father shared.

 One thing that got me hooked on planes was our visits to the cockpit.
 I think this was more for my father than it was for me, a treat of fatherhood if you may.
 Once on board, he wouldn't waste a minute to ask the crew about visiting the Captain.